Time-to-Event Estimation with Unreliably Reported Events in Medicare Health Plan Payment: Methods

-We outline our statistical approaches for TTE estimation in this section.
-In our setting, TTE and time to reported event are equivalent because we do not observe each coding event directly.
-However, since our estimates are over an entire monitoring period, we do not consider potential delays in reporting events to have notable impact.
-In addition, multiple events may be reported at each of several time points within a monitoring period (e.g., a monitoring period could be a calendar year where each time interval is three months).
-There also may be more than one monitoring period where reporting occurs.
-Given this, our goals are to both (1) evaluate reporting of incident events within one monitoring period and (2) compare incident event reporting across sequential monitoring periods.
-We focus on estimating differences in time to incident coding behaviors, as absolute measures are especially useful in health policy contexts\textsuperscript{45} and new behaviors following policy changes are as well.
+In our setting, TTE and time to reported event are equivalent because we do not observe each coding event directly; because our estimates are over entire monitoring periods, we do not consider potential delays in reporting events to have notable impact.
+Multiple events may be reported at each of several time points within one or more monitoring periods (e.g., a monitoring period could be a calendar year where each time interval is three months).
+If there are multiple monitoring periods (e.g., years) where events are reported, then each monitoring period has a separate origin and end time between which events are reported.
+Our goals are to both (1) evaluate reporting of incident events within one monitoring period and (2) compare incident event reporting across sequential monitoring periods.